Jieiku/abridge/content/overview-math.md

 ## Enable Globally

 To enable the $\KaTeX$ support globally, add `math = true` under `[extra]` of the `config.toml` at your site root.
-Now the katex shortcode will be rendered, you can also add `math_auto_render = true` and every section and page of your site will load the KaTeX [autorender extension](https://katex.org/docs/autorender.html).
+Now the katex component will be rendered, you can also add `math_auto_render = true` and every section and page of your site will load the KaTeX [autorender extension](https://katex.org/docs/autorender.html).

 ```toml